-GEOG 201 World Geography 3

-A survey of world geography and an intensive study of the relationship of humankind to their natural environment.
+GEOG 201 World Geography 3 A survey of world geography and an intensi ve study of the relationship of humankind to the eir natural environment.
+Climate, topography as nd study of the relationship of humankind to their natural environment.
 Climate, topography and natural resources in various regions of the world are examined for their effect on the culture, economy and welfare of the population.